Tux/Release-Checklist/Checklist.md

 modules that you do not actually require, however fancy they may be.
 See the point about dependencies.

+If you are still using any additional Test:: module, do not mix your own code with the functionality from a/the module.
+Be consistent: use all or use nothing.
+That is: if the module you (now) use comes with features you had scripted yourself before using that module, replace them too.

 If adding tests after a bug-fix, add at least two tests: one that tests that the required (fixed) behavior now passes and that the invalid bahavior fails.